hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Comm_size.3.rst

 ===========

 This function indicates the number of processes involved in a communicator.
-For :ref:`MPI_COMM_WORLD`, it indicates the total number of processes available.
+For MPI_COMM_WORLD, it indicates the total number of processes available.
 This function is equivalent to accessing the communicator's group with :ref:`MPI_Comm_group`, computing the size using :ref:`MPI_Group_size`, and then freeing the temporary group via :ref:`MPI_Group_free`.